neural-data-science/NESC_3505/syllabus.md

 This course is governed by the academic rules and regulations set forth in the University Calendar and by Senate.

 ## Attendance
-Attendance of scheduled class meetings is optional, but scheduled class times are the only time when you can get in-person help with the course material.
-You can message the TA and instructor outside of this time for help, but response times and availability will be variable.
+Attendance of scheduled class meetings is expected, and scheduled class times are the only time when you can get in-person help with the course material.
+You can message the TAs and instructor outside of this time for help, but response times and availability will be variable.

 ## Academic Freedom
 Freedom of speech and of thought are cornerstones of academic institutions such as Dalhousie.
 Our goal in science is to observe and characterize the world accurately and objectively.
 However, we must realize that our perceptions of reality are often coloured by our beliefs and assumptions, some of which we may not be aware of.
 Academic freedom includes not only the freedom to think as you please, but others’ freedom to express their beliefs as well.
 Please do not hesitate to express your ideas, but do so in a way that is respectful of others.
 This is the only avenue for the free expression and exchange of ideas.